 Student teaching under the direction of an experienced art teacher at the elementary level.
 University supervisors visit the student at least four times and guide and evaluate his/her progress through individual conferences.
-3 credits - students adding a license to an existing one: 4-12 credits - post-baccalaureate certification students or undergraduate students getting initial licenses.
+3-12 credits - post-baccalaureate certificate students or undergraduate students getting initial licenses.